 Baptist Union Council: March 2014 report

-Details of the Baptist Union Council at the Hayes Conference Centre in Swanwick, 19-20 March
+A report of the Baptist Union Council at the Hayes Conference Centre in Swanwick, 19-20 March

 How to embody the renewed culture of our Union, further work on its priorities and strategy, and a presentation on pioneering mission all featured at the latest gathering of the Baptist Union Council.
 Ministerial Recognition rules, an update on the review of Ministerial selection and formation, the election of new trustees, and the continuing conversation around sexuality were also agenda items.